Adherence (medicine): Forms of medication

 Depot injections need to be taken less regularly than other forms of medication and a medical professional is involved in the administration of drugs so can increase compliance.
 Depot's are used for oral contraceptive pill and antipsychotic medication used to treat schizophrenia and bipolar disorder.

 Coercion

 Sometimes drugs are given involuntarily to ensure compliance.
-This can occur if an individual has been involuntarily commitment or are subjected to an outpatient commitment order, where failure to take medication will result in detention and involuntary administration of treatment.
+This can occur if an individual has been involuntarily committed or are subjected to an outpatient commitment order, where failure to take medication will result in detention and involuntary administration of treatment.
 This can also occur if a patient is not deemed to have mental capacity to consent to treatment in an informed way.

 Health and disease management

 A WHO study estimates that only 50% of patients with chronic diseases in developed countries follow treatment recommendations.

 Asthma non-compliance (28–70% worldwide) increases the risk of severe asthma attacks requiring preventable ER visits and hospitalisations; compliance issues with asthma can be caused by a variety of reasons including: difficult inhaler use, side effects of medications, and cost of the treatment.